thorbjornium/Software-Manual/src/windows_terminal_settings.md

 <!-- toc -->

 Open settings: <kbd>Ctrl</kbd> + <kbd>,</kbd>

-To open command palette press: <kbd>Ctrl</kbd> + <kbd>,</kbd>
-All default keyboard shortcuts can be found in this menu.
-Some are not bound.
-Click on the JSON file in the lower left corner to edit bound and unbound shortcuts.
+Click on the JSON file in the lower left corner to manually edit bound and unbound shortcuts.
 To view all default settings <kbd>Alt</kbd> + click the JSON file.

 ## Terminal Icons